Determination of nuclear quadrupole moments for $^{25}$Mg, $^{87}$Sr, and $^{135,137}$Ba via configuration-interaction combined with a coupled-cluster approach: Theoretical equations

 \subsection{Configuration interaction plus coupled-cluster method}

 In the many-electron atomic system, electron-electron correlation encompasses core-core, core-valence, and valence-valence correlations.
 All three types of correlation effects are of paramount importance for the precise evaluation of hyperfine interaction properties.
 In the present work, we adopt a hybrid approach that integrates the relativistic configuration interaction with coupled-cluster methods to comprehensively account for these three types of electron-electron correlations.
 Within the framework of this hybrid methodology, coupled-cluster calculation is employed to depict the core-core and core-valence correlations, while the valence-valence correlation is taken into consideration through a configuration interaction calculation.
-This hybrid method was originally developed by Safronova \textit{et al.}~\cite{Safronova2009PRA}, and subsequently, Dzuba independently conceived a similar approach~\cite{Dzuba2014PRA}.
+The relativistic configuration interaction plus a linearized version of coupled-cluster theory, called the RCI+all-order method, was first developed by Safronova \textit{et al.}~\cite{Safronova2009PRA}; subsequently, Dzuba independently devised a similar approach~\cite{Dzuba2014PRA}.
+The concept of this hybrid approach can be traced back to the RCI+MBPT combination introduced by Dzuba and co-workers~\cite{Dzuba1996}.
 The method utilized in our work is conceptually similar to theirs.
 However, we have independently developed the corresponding software package for this hybrid method, therefore there remain a few differences in the handling details compared to their methods~\cite{Tang2025pra}.

 For alkaline-earth atoms, the equation governing the effective interaction can be formulated as follows: